cclauss/mass_archive/README.md

 - Archive.is
 - Perma.cc

 To use Perma.cc, you'll need to sign up for an account on their website, where you'll get 10 free archives per month.
-Before running mass_archive, you'll also need to [get a Perma.cc API key](https://perma.cc/docs/developer) and paste it into "YOUR_PERMA_API_KEY_HERE" in the mass_archive script.
+Before running mass_archive, you'll need to [get a Perma.cc API key](https://perma.cc/docs/developer) and paste it into "YOUR_PERMA_API_KEY_HERE" in the mass_archive script.
 If you'd rather remove the option to upload to Perma, feel free to comment it out.

 # Requirements: